 Arbuscular mycorrhizal fungi (AMF) form a symbiosis with nearly 80% of plant species in a win-win partnership; they are sometimes used as living fertilizers in agricultural systems because of their effects on plant growth and nutrition.
-By modifying the physiology and chemistry of plants, the fungus can indirectly influence higher trophic levels, in particular the performance of phytophagous insects and their natural enemies (parasitoids and predators), pollinating insects, and more generally the composition of the insect community in ecosystems.
-Elisée’s PhD project is to measure the effects on insect diversity in an agricultural system inoculated with AMF.
-He will (i) make an inventory of insects on carrot and soybean inoculated with AMF in the field; (ii) evaluate the effects of AMF on the soybean aphid, Aphis glycines Matsumura and (iii) assess the impact of AMF on ants and aphids mutualism through the quality of honeydew.
+By modifying the physiology and chemistry of plants, the fungus can indirectly influence higher trophic levels, in particular the performance of phytophagous insects and their natural enemies (parasitoids and predators), pollinating insects, and more generally the composition of the insect community in ecosystems. Élisée’s PhD project is to measure the effects on insect diversity in an agricultural system inoculated with AMF.
+He will (i) make an inventory of insects on carrot and soybean inoculated with AMF in the field; (ii) evaluate the effects of AMF on the soybean aphid, Aphis glycines Matsumura and (iii) assess the impact of AMF on predators and parasitoids of the soybean aphid.

 Adwa ABDOU ALI

 Date palm cultivation is a national agricultural priority in Djibouti but, new palm plantations have been subject to a growing number of pest species of insects and mites.
-Adwa’s MSc project seeks to evaluate and inventory the insect fauna of Djibouti’s date palms.
+Adwa’s MSc project seeks to evaluate and compare the insect fauna of Djibouti’s traditional and modern date palms.

 For her MSc project, Malek is developing high-throughput DNA barcoding methods to treat hundreds of specimens at a time.
 In particular, so-called next-generation sequencing methods allow the treatment of a mixture of liquid samples and then the later de-multiplexing of the sequences on the computer (in silico).
 These methods will be useful to Malek to quantify and compare the insect diversity of different habitats.